 One of Lynch’s more recent projects was his series of progressive piano repertoire books called Sound Sketches.

 When he self-published them back in 2011-12, Lynch explained to me:

 “Sound Sketches is an exciting and innovative series of graded piano pieces that will appeal to pianists of all ages and abilities.
 These pieces are varied in character, and each one opens up an imaginative world of colours and textures for players to explore.
 These ‘sound images’ are evoked through strong melodic ideas which hide their technical challenges within a sense of the delight that can be had from conjuring music from the keyboard.”

 Obtaining a set I quickly found students – both teenagers and adults – who were enchanted by the pieces.

-I was therefore delighted to hear that the books are now being published and freshly promoted by Elena Cobb via her EVC Music website.
-It must be hoped this will lead to these brilliant books receiving the attention they deserve!
+I was therefore delighted to hear that the books are now being published and freshly promoted by EVC Music, with digital licenses available from the publisher and physical copies of the books available on the Musicroom website, and hope this will lead to these brilliant books receiving the attention they deserve.

 Let me tell you why I think that these books merit a place on the already crowded shelves of piano teachers, students and players…

 Continue reading Graham Lynch’s Sound Sketches